totekuh/static-md-renderer/README.md

 # Static Markdown Renderer

 This repository contains the setup for `static-md-renderer`, a Dockerized environment for a Jekyll blog.

-It's designed to facilitate the development of static Markdown-based websites, offering a live-reloading feature for real-time content updates.
+It's designed to rapidly deploy a Markdown-based static website, offering a live-reloading feature for real-time content updates.

 ## Prerequisites